Alan Purwin: Hospital support

 Helinet and Purwin provided medical transport services free of charge to patients and hospitals.
 In 1999, Helinet donated a Sikorsky S-76 to Children's Hospital Los Angeles as well as trained pilots and helicopter maintenance.
 As of 2004, Purwin's company Helinet had flown more than 30,000 organ-transfer missions for six hospitals.
 Every year, Helinet also transported nearly 3,000 children for Children's Hospital Los Angeles.
 By 2014, Helinet and Purwin had provided Children's Hospital Los Angeles with helicopter services free of charge, including one Sikorsky S-76B, one Sikorsky S-76A, helicopter maintenance, and six experienced pilots (four full-time and two backups).
 Purwin served on the Children's Hospital Los Angeles Board of Trustees.

 Death

 On September 11, 2015, Purwin died in a plane crash in Colombia, South America, during the shooting of the film American Made starring Tom Cruise.
 Purwin was returning to Enrique Olaya Herrera Airport in Medellín.
 According to an official, the normal duration of the flight was 10 minutes and it required a skilled pilot to clear the Andes and descend sharply into the steep valley around Medellín.
-In the crash, Colombian Carlos Berl was also killed, while American pilot Jimmy Lee Garland was seriously injured and rushed to a local hospital.
+In the crash, American pilot Carlos Berl was also killed, while American pilot Jimmy Lee Garland was seriously injured and rushed to a local hospital.
 The plane crash, in a twin-engine Piper Aerostar, is attributed to bad weather.

 He is interred in the Forest Lawn Memorial Park (Hollywood Hills).